HasanAjami/Python-Projects/RoboterKlasse/README.md

 _Comment_

-I thought that exercise was fun for understand oop. espicially if you want to use it for games.
+I thought that exercise was fun for understanding oop. espicially if you want to use it for games.
 However, I found it to be a little annoying, because you had to write many "if"s.